ijayhub/virtual-health/README.md

 ## About The Project

-This an appointment booking system for a virtual care website using Firebase, React, and Tailwind CSS.
-It allows client to book appointment when it is convient for them.
+This is an appointment booking system for a virtual care website using Firebase, React, and Tailwind CSS.
+It allows clients to book appointments when it is convenient for them.

 ### Key Features